What accessibility services are offered by Mohawk?

 Will I have classes during the summer months?

-Practical Nursing and Practical Nursing with Aboriginal Communities is a four-semester program, which is offered over 16 calendar months.
+Practical Nursing is a four-semester program, which is offered over 16 calendar months.
 Students, who enter the program either in the September or January intakes, will complete Semesters 2 or three of their program over the spring/summer months.Students are expected to go to school over the Spring/Summer term to complete this program within 16 months.
 This is not an option, but part of the delivery cycle of this program.
 If you opt out of the program during any semester, you may be advised back into the academic cycle when the next required semester is offered, based on space availability for classroom or clinical courses.
 You may have to sit out if there is no spot available when you want to return to full time studies.